senzing-garage/senzing-with-chatgpt-notebook/README.md

     git clone https://github.com/Senzing/senzing-with-chatgpt-notebook.git
     ```

-    1. The following example command are issued from the repository directory.
+    **Note:** The following example commands are issued from the repository directory.

 1. Build the Docker image.
    Example: